jgthomas/dbase/README.md

 ## iter_table

-Turns a database table into an iterable
+Turns a database table into an iterable.